francois-rd/coma/docs/source/tutorials/command.rst

 ``@command`` accepts an optional :class:`~coma.config.cli.SignatureInspectorProtocol` to which the signature inspection is delegated.
 When no explicit signature inspector is given, the default is a :class:`~coma.config.cli.SignatureInspector` with default parameters.
-Here, we'll explore the parameter space of the ``SignatureInspector``.
+Here, we'll explore the parameter space of ``SignatureInspector``.
 This forms the basis of ``coma`` default behavior, but is *not* baked into ``@command``.
 In fact, tweaking the default (particularly with ``inline`` configs) is quite common, as we will see.